arnowelzel/lightbox-photoswipe/readme.txt

 = 3.0.7 =

 * Refactored naming of functions and variables
-* Made PhotoSwipe gallery instance available globally as `windows.lbwpsPhotoSwipe` for other plugins
+* Made PhotoSwipe gallery instance available globally as `window.lbwpsPhotoSwipe` for other plugins (thanks to Thomas Biering for the suggestion)

 = 3.0.6 =